 In summary, the Commission's financial statements are presented fairly, there were no internal control deficiencies to report, and the financial statements tested were found free of material misstatements.
-Furthermore, while the Commission's net position is still negative, it continues to improve on an annual basis.

-A representative from Davis Farr, LLP will be in attendance at the Commission meeting and available to respond to any questions that may arise.
+A representative from Davis Farr, LLP will be in attendance at the Commission meeting to provide any highlights of the audit and is available to respond to any questions that may arise.